Ioane Ioane

 Ioane Ioane (born 1962 in Christchurch) is a New Zealand artist of Samoan descent.
 His work is informed by his Samoan heritage and includes performance, film, painting, installation and sculpture.
+Ioane's art often depicts the coexistence of contemporary New Zealand and traditional Samoan cultures.

 In conversation about his work Fale Sā with art historian Caroline Vercoe, Ioane states, Sacred places are not necessarily a church, but it's a place where one likes to be in, a place of affirmation.
 Curator Ron Brownson writes, Ioane's attitude to sculptural process is cosmological – his carvings bind present reality with a representation of the past.